 If the circuit breaker panel is old, you may have to replace it with a newer arc fault breaker box.
 Or you may need a panel with greater capacity to handle the new outlets being installed.

 Chances are good that your basement already has some studded walls built in to it.
 When the plans for the house were drawn, walls were added to the floor plan of the basement, and the house was built according to those plans.
+Your basement was probably left unfinished or partially finished with studs for walls.

 Unfortunately, some of those studded walls may not be where you want to have walls.
 You may want a more open plan, or you may need to relocate a room.